fbpx

 ORM

-Unlike SEO, viral content isn’t always a benefit for ORM.
-Negative content rapidly spreading across the Internet can make controlling the first page of your search results—which is already a challenging job—even more difficult.
-This is because Google’s algorithms rank content by what’s popular, not by what’s true and most relevant.
-And because the things that people click on the most tend to be gossipy and salacious, these kinds of results are hard to displace.
+This is because Google’s algorithms rank content by what’s popular, not by what’s true and most relevant for a particular query.
+So, visibility in search results is highly determined by the things people click on the most—usually the most gossipy and salacious items.
+These kinds of results are hard to displace.

 Number of search terms